 - Gastroduodenal diseases - reflux problems, gastric and/or duodenal ulcers and cancers

-- examination of sinal openings for obstructions and/or unusual growths which are then removed
+- Examination of sinus openings for obstructions and/or unusual growths, which are then removed

-- Uvulopalatopharyngoplasty - the removal of excess tissue from the back of the throat, helping with sleep apnoea
+- Uvulopalatopharyngoplasty: Removal of excess tissue from the back of the throat, helping with sleep apnoea

-Here at Gleneagles, we uphold our commitment to keeping you safe and achieving the best results during your surgery.
-Our goal is to ensure that the most effective surgical methods are used to put you on the fast track to recovery and rehabilitation.
-Our advanced technologies aim to diagnose and treat each patient's individual conditions for the best possible outcome while ensuring that any side effects and recovery time are minimised.
+Here at Gleneagles, we are committed to keeping you safe and achieving the best results during your surgery.
+We aim to ensure that the most effective surgical methods are used to put you on the fast track to recovery and rehabilitation.
+Our advanced technologies aim to diagnose and treat each patient's condition for the best possible outcome while minimising side effects and reducing recovery time.

-We believe that each patient is unique with their own specific expectations and requirements and our team of dedicated and experienced surgeons ensure this via a planned discussion and guided counsel through the most crucial areas concerning treatment.
+We believe each patient is unique with their own specific expectations and requirements, and our team of dedicated and experienced surgeons ensure this via a planned discussion and guided counsel through the most crucial areas concerning treatment.